Over a Decade of Social Opinion Mining: A Systematic Review: Dimensions of Social Opinion Mining

 \subsection{Context}

 An opinion describes a viewpoint or statement about a subjective matter.
 In many research problems, authors assume that an opinion is more specific and of a simpler definition.
 For example, sentiment analysis is considered to be a type of opinion mining even though it is only focused on extracting the sentimental score from a given text.
-Social data contains a wealth of signals to mine and extract opinions over time, any changes and why.
+Social data contains a wealth of signals to mine where opinions can be extracted over time.
 Different types of opinions require different modes of analysis \cite{Agrawal2014}.
 This leads to opinions being multi-dimensional semantic artefacts.
 In fact, Troussas et al. specify that ``emotions and polarities are mutually influenced by each other, conditioning opinion intensities and emotional strengths".
 Moreover, multiple studies applied different approaches, where the authors in \cite{Bravo2013} showed that a composition of polarity, emotion and strength features, achieve significant improvements over single approaches, whereas \cite{Koto2015-1} focused on finding the correlation between emotion --which can be differentiated by facial expression, voice intonation and also words-- and sentiment in social media.
-Similarly in nature, the authors in \cite{Buscaldi2015} found out that finer-grained negative tweets potentially help in differing between negative feelings e.g., fear (emotion).
+Similar in nature, the authors in \cite{Buscaldi2015} found out that finer-grained negative tweets potentially help in differing between negative feelings, e.g., fear (emotion).

 Furthermore, mood, emotions and decision making are closely connected \cite{Porshnev2014a}.
 Research on multi-dimensional sentiment analysis shows that human mood is very rich in social media, where a piece of text may contain multiple moods, such as calm and agreement \cite{Huang2015}.
 On the other hand, there are studies showing that one mood alone is already highly influential in encouraging people to rummage through Twitter feeds for predictive information.
 For example in \cite{Weiss2015}, ``calmness" was highly correlated with stock market movement.
 Different dimenions of opinions are also able to effect different entities, such as events.
 Results in \cite{Zhang2012} show a strong correlation between emergent events and public moods.
 In such cases, new events can be identified by monitoring emotional vectors in microblogs.
 Moreover, work in \cite{Thelwall2011} assessed if popular events are correlated with sentiment strength as it increases, which is likely the case.